PS2ClassicsVault/Dynamic-System-Tweaks-Magisk-Module/README.md

-# Dynamic System Tweaks Magisk Module
+# Dynamic System Tweaks Magisk Module for armeabi-v7a devices

 ### Version:
-v4.1
+v4.2

 ### Last Updated:
-01/07/25
+01/25/25

 ## Description
 This improves overall System performance without overheating and losing battery power for armeabi-v7a devices